djacobow/pidog2/rpi_lib/register_description.md

 # Device Summary

+The PiDog behaves like a SPI slave with a 5 byte (40b) register.

 The PiDog has 10 accessible registers.
-They appear as 5-byte SPI register to the attached Raspberry Pi.
 Each time the Pi accesses the PiDog, it shifts in 5 bytes and simultaneously shifts out 5 bytes.
 The first byte shifted in contains the register address (4b) as well as bits to indicate the action (write the register, set bits, clear bits, or read).
 The remaining four bytes shifted in are the bits to be written, set, or cleared.
 In the case of a read, they are ignored.

 Five bytes are also shifted out.
 The first byte is the register that was read or written.
 The remaining four are the register value.

+Note that the 5 bytes that are shifted out while you shift in 5 bytes contain any result from the *previous* 5 bytes shifted in.
+That is, the output is always one action behind the input.

-If you use the Pidog.py library, this is handled for you.
+If you use the pidog.py library, this is handled for you.
 The Pidog library also "decodes" register values for you where appropriate.
 For the status register, this means separating bits into a named dictionary.
 For the voltages, it means converting 10b ADC values into actual mV, based on the resistors on the board.

 # Register Descriptions